Sport in Birmingham: Football

 The city is home to two of the oldest professional football teams in the world: Aston Villa (1874) and Birmingham City (1875).
 Nearby West Bromwich Albion's ground The Hawthorns used to be divided by the Birmingham/Smethwick border, but was moved completely into the latter by a minor rationalisation of local government borders in the 1960s and is now in Sandwell.
 In addition, Birmingham features several non-league teams including Romulus and Sutton Coldfield Town and professional team Coventry City played at St Andrew's for two seasons between 2019 and 2021.

 Aston in Birmingham is notable for being the location for the first football league, which was invented by William McGregor on 22 March 1885.
 Aston Villa Football Club were among the founding clubs of the Premier League in 1992.
+Villa is also one of only three football clubs to be a founding member of both the Premier League in 1992 and the English Football League in 1888.

 Birmingham City Ladies compete at the top level of English women's football, the FA WSL.

 Rugby Union

 Rugby Union is played in Birmingham by Moseley Rugby Football Club promoted as Champions to the second tier in April 2006, since re-branded as the RFU Championship.
 The club was founded in 1873 and reached four cup finals, sharing the trophy with Gloucester on one occasion before an outright win at Twickenham in 2009.
 Playing for most of their history at The Reddings, in 2000 Moseley relocated to a temporary ground at the University of Birmingham and now have a new permanent home at Billesley Common.

 The Solihull-based Birmingham & Solihull Pertemps Bees was established in 1989.